yoshuawuyts/knowledge/movies.md

 - charlie and the chocolate factory - sally recommends
 - frequencies - esotsm alike movie
 - serenity
+- if you build it
+- timbuktu
+- saugatuck cures
+- hard to be a god

 ## series
 - bobs burgers